-These are the suggested areas to write about on recommendation letter for student:
+These are the suggested areas to write about in recommendation letter for students:

 - Discuss why the applicant would be a strong candidate for this specific scholarship.
 How does this applicant exemplify selection criteria specified by the scholarship?
 Specific examples are critical for an effective letter.